hikmahealth/hikma-health-app/README.md

 # Hikma Mobile Application
-This repository the client-side code for Hikma Health's mobile application.
+This repository contains the client-side code for Hikma Health's mobile application.
 It is an offline-first EHR system designed to run on mobile devices and in environments with limited connectivity.

 The corresponding server-side code is located at https://github.com/hikmahealth/hikma-health-backend.
 Please feel free